SkyJohn/Homebridge-SOMA-Smart-Shades/README.md

         sudo hcitool lescan

-  * Make a note of this Smart Shades MAC address.
+  * Make a note of the Smart Shades MAC address.

   * Open the *blinddown.sh* and *blindup.sh* files and edit the MAC address codes (00:00:00:00:00:00) so that they match the MAC code of the Smart Shade that you just found.

 #### Configure Homebridge to create a switch to move the shades up and down.

-  * Install the [Script2](https://github.com/pponce/homebridge-script2) homebridge plugin using the command: `sudo npm install -g homebridge-script2`
+  * Install the [Script2](https://github.com/pponce/homebridge-script2) homebridge plugin using the command:

+        sudo npm install -g homebridge-script2

   * Configure the plugin to create a switch, on your Raspberry Pi go to your /home/pi/.homebridge folder and edit the *config.json* file